 Animals That Live in the Rainforest: A Diverse Wonder

 Rainforests are home to an astounding array of animals, each uniquely adapted to thrive in these lush, complex ecosystems.
-From the forest floor to the canopy, rainforests support an estimated 50% of the world’s species, including a fascinating variety of mammals, birds, reptiles, amphibians, and invertebrates.
+From the forest floor to the canopy, rainforests support an estimated 50% of the world’s species, including a fascinating variety of mammals, birds, invertebrates, reptiles, and amphibians.

 These animals possess a wide range of adaptations that enable them to navigate the dense vegetation, find food, and protect themselves from predators.
 Despite their incredible diversity, many rainforest animals are currently threatened with extinction due to habitat loss, poaching, and climate change, making conservation efforts crucial for their survival.